 One problem with white labeling is demand.
 Youre stuck with whatever you order, and most of these companies set a minimum production quantity.
 If you cant sell it, youll have to live with it.
 Consider this option when youre willing to work full-time on your business and know your product is in demand.

 As the name suggests, wholesaling is a business model where an eCommerce store offers products in large quantities at discount rates.
 Wholesaling used to be mostly a B2B business practice.
 But thanks to the internet, anyone can offer wholesale as a C2B or B2C practice.

-The margins for wholesale are typically good compared to dropshipping, which we’ll cover later on, but not as profitable as manufacturing.
-Buying in this way still carries risk because you can not see the guarantee of the purchase requirement
+The margins for wholesale are typically good compared to dropshipping, which well cover later on, but not as profitable as manufacturing.
+Buying in this way still carries risk because you can not see the guarantee of of of of of the purchase requirement.

 This business model has a lot of benefits.
 Print-on-demand businesses only pay fees to third-party suppliers as orders are shipped.
 Another advantage, Inventory management is taken care of and orders are automated by professional third-party printing suppliers like Printify and Printful.

 To earn an edge in this increasingly competitive market, you will need strong graphic design skills, excellent marketing strategies, and top-notch customer support.